Where are we going?

 Hard to say.
 Each day is a surprise.
 But something that encouraged us was how soon Sacramento became fertile soil for other associations like ours, with complementary missions.
-Many of these have now banded together in a somewhat crazy-quit confederacy we call the Sacramento Coalition of Reason (SacCoR) - visit its website at http://sacramento.unitedcor.org/.
-One of our near-term goals is to encourage this coalition, help strengthen it, and enable a cross-polination of ideas with our brothers and sisters in freethought.
+Many of these have now banded together in a somewhat crazy-quilt confederacy we call the Sacramento Coalition of Reason (SacCoR) - visit its website at https://unitedcor.org/coalition-of-reason/sacramento-area/.
+One of our near-term goals is to encourage this coalition, help strengthen it, and enable a cross-pollination of ideas with our brothers and sisters in freethought.

-But at this moment, in this slice, within this magical strobe-flash of time, if you ask what we seek on the far horizon, we can say this:
+But at this moment, in this slice, within this magical strobe and flash of time, if you ask what we seek on the far horizon, we can say this:

 o To encourage all to relish life for life, for the purpose in one's own heart;